GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/vim.md

 `r` (**r**eplace) never enter insert mode at all.
 Instead, it expects another character, which it will then use to replace the character currently under the cursor.

+# Replace Mode

+`R` enter replace mode: each character you type replaces an existing character, starting with the character under the cursor

 # Undo and Redo

 `u` undo